Building a strong safety culture will help reduce onsite accidents, lower insurance costs, and prevent costly downtimes.

 Part of creating a successful workplace culture in any corporate setting is receiving appropriate “buy-in” from your employees.
 As most employees will tell you, safety is not always a 24/7 concern for them, and their eyes tend to gloss over each time you set them in front of a training video.

-However, creating financial and organizational incentives for completing additional safety courses can improve employee “buy-in” and make them more engaged during the training process.
+However, creating financial and organizational incentives to complete additional safety courses can improve employee “buy-in” and increase their engagement during the training process.

 3. Improve Workplace Accountability

-“Buy-in” will be virtually impossible if employees are not held accountable for committing poor or improper actions on the worksite that leave them and their peers liable to harm.
+“Buy-in” will be virtually impossible if employees are not held accountable for poor or improper actions on the worksite that put them and their peers at risk of harm.
 Furthermore, a lack of accountability reinforces bad habits, as no one is there to correct them before they become muscle memory.

-Clearly define safety rules and empower employees to speak up when another one violates these rules.
-Remind employees that any consequences they suffer are only meant to reinforce positive actions and improve workplace safety.
+Clearly define safety rules and empower employees to speak up when others violate them.
+Remind employees that any consequences they face are intended only to reinforce positive actions and improve workplace safety.

 4. Conduct Period Onsite Inspections

-Another way to curb bad habits is to conduct daily onsite inspections with worksite leaders to ensure all personal protective equipment (PPE) is being used and best practices are being followed.
+Another way to curb bad habits is to conduct daily on-site inspections with worksite leaders to ensure that all personal protective equipment (PPE) is used and that best practices are followed.

-In addition, encourage employees to inspect equipment before use, and create daily procedures for inspections that ensure worksite conditions are always safe.
+In addition, encourage employees to inspect equipment before use and create daily inspection procedures that ensure worksite conditions remain safe.

 5. Make Employee Health a Top Priority